Tsedhondup/tsering-dhondup-bandsite/README.md

 # [Bandsite](https://github.com/Tsedhondup/tsering-dhondup-bandsite)

 Bandsite is a static website built as a part of the School Project at BrainStation's Software Engineering Bootcamp.
+[Open App](https://tseringdhondup-bandsite.netlify.app/)
 ## Features

 - music playback functionality